espinosakev24/Discuss-spot/README.md

 $meteor run
 ```

-And now, open a tab and go to http://localhost:3000/ and that's it!
+And now, open a new tab and go to http://localhost:3000/ and that's it!

+## Deployment

+Deployment was made using heroku.
+Web page deployed in: [RoundBoard](https://roundboard.herokuapp.com/)

 ## Built With